 In my pursuit, I almost fell victim to the same trap—the hole that had no doubt turned his ankle.
 Treachery he planted that had been turned against him.
 If I had the breath I’d have laughed at the irony.

-But I regained my balance and brought the sharpwand down hard, yet I sliced only through empty air.
+But I regained my balance and brought the blade down hard, yet I sliced only through empty air.
 I whirled about, looking and listening for my opponent.

 Then a line of pain panged the back of my shin.
 I fell to the dirt, spitting loose soil when a weight fell on my stomach, driving my breath from me.
 I reached up and seized pus-slicked wrists.
 “That’s not how you fight with a dagger, boy.”